 - One of the best tips I was ever given was to 'Take it steady with your dog'.
 Until the dog is confident with an exercise do not move on to the next level.
 If when you do move to the next level the dog gets it wrong, don't worry, just take it back to the level it was happy and achieving at so you can finish that training session on a good note.
 You can always try again another day, far better that then you getting frustrated with the dog thereby making the dog feel unsure about what it is doing.

-The sit position
+The sit position A quick run through

 When you place your dog in a sit, always go back to your dog, never recall it from a sit.
 If you never recall your dog from the sit position it will create a dog that expects to stay in that position until you go back to it, not one that is waiting in anticipation for you to recall, therefore expecting to move at any point.